Contents

 Data Privacy and Security

-When sourcing image or video files for a computer vision project, data ops teams need to consider data privacy and security.
+DataOps teams must consider data privacy and security when sourcing image or video files for a computer vision project.
 In particular, whether there are any personally identifiable data markers or metadata within images or videos in datasets.
 Anything like that should be removed during the data cleaning process.

-After that, you must put the right provisions in place for moving and storing the datasets.
+Afterwards, you must make the right provisions for moving and storing the datasets.
 Especially if you’re in a sector with more stringent regulatory requirements, such as healthcare.
-It’s even more important you get this right if you’re outsourcing data annotation tasks.
+You need to get this right if you’re outsourcing data annotation tasks.
 Only then can you move forward with the annotation process.

-Comprehensive platforms ensure you can maintain audit and security trails so that you can demonstrate data security compliance with the relevant regulatory bodies.
+Comprehensive platforms ensure you can maintain audit and security trails to demonstrate data security compliance with the relevant regulatory bodies.

 Automated Data Pipelines